Get Out of My Life, but First Could you Drive Me and Cheryl to the Mall: A Parent’s Guide to the New Teenager

 How to Talk so Teens will Listen & Listen so Teens will Talk

 – Adele Faber and Elaine Mazlish

-Adolescence has always been a tough time but the pressures that teenagers face today are somehow greater than the pressures that many parents face in their own teenage years.
+Adolescence has always been a tough time.
+The pressures that teenagers face today are somehow greater than the pressures that many parents face in their own teenage years.
 Sprinkled liberally with innovative, easy-to-implement suggestions and proven techniques to build the foundation for lasting relationships, the book teaches parents how to be more emphatic towards their teenage children.

 Weird Parenting Wins